Unrolling Graph-based Douglas-Rachford Algorithm for Image Interpolation with Informed Initialization: Conclusion

 See Appendix\;\ref{sec:append2} for a derivation.

-Given $\x_N(k)$, computed $\z_N(k)$ and $\v_N(k)$, $\x_N(k+1)$ for iteration $k+1$ is updated using \eqref{eq:DR3}. $h$-step, $g$-step and $\x$-update are repeated until convergence.
+Given $\x_N(k)$, computed $\z_N(k)$ and $\v_N(k)$, $\x_N(k+1)$ for iteration $k+1$ is updated using \eqref{eq:DR3}. $h$-step, $g$-step, and $\x$-update are repeated until convergence.

-We unroll DR iterations into neural layers to compose a feed-forward network, so that parameters can be optimized using data; see Fig.\,\ref{fig:architecture} for an illustration.
-Specifically, $\P^{(2)}$ specifies an $N$-node undirected graph $\cG^u$, where \textit{positive} edge weights $w'_{i,j}$ is computed as a function of feature distance $d'_{i,j}$:
+We unroll 15 DR iterations into corresponding neural layers to compose a feed-forward network, so that chosen parameters can be tuned using data.
+As done in \cite{do2024interpretable}, a graph learning module is periodically inserted; see Fig.\,\ref{fig:architecture} for an illustration.
+For each DR layer, feature vectors are learned to compute feature distances, edge weights, and thus perturbation matrices $\P$ and $\P^{(2)}$.
+Unlike \eqref{eq:signed_edge} used for $\P$, $\P^{(2)}$ specifies an undirected positive graph $\cG^u$ with positive edge weight $w'_{i,j}$ and feature distance $d'_{i,j}$ defined as